thinkingaboutgames/thinkingaboutgames.github.io/README.md

 }
 ```
 4. Set ``` font-family: "anyname" ``` on the desired elements!

+## CSS Spinner
+I love http://www.css-spinners.com/.
+And, it happens to have a very appropriate spinner!
+Just make sure to write some jQuery and a bit of your own CSS to make it appear during ajax calls and in a modal, if that's what you want.

 ## Errors
 There is an error that pops up in the Chrome console when you do not fill out all of the required input fields.
 It looks like this: